wagerfield/onno/readme.md

 export type ButtonClassNameType = ButtonProps["className"] // clsx.ClassValue
 ```

-By default all variants are _optional_.
-To require one or more variants, pass a union of _required_ variant keys as the second argument to the `OnnoProps` type:
+By default all variants inferred by `OnnoProps` are _optional_.
+To require one or more variants, pass a union of _required_ variant keys as the second argument to the `OnnoProps` generic:

 ```ts
 import { onno, type OnnoProps } from "onno"